 One thing that is coming up in many of our applications is collections.
 Let's face it.
 We've all been there.
 We have an unexpected medical situation that insurance does not fully cover.
 Since most of us do not have thousands of dollars that we just can't wait to spend on medical expenses, these expenses often go into collections.

-With FHA applications, the magic number is $2,000.
-You need to get your collections at or below this number.
+The good news with FHA mortgage applications is you can leave your medical collections open.
+They will still count as a debt on your application (5% of your balance owed will be the payment counted against you.)
+With NON-MEDICAL collections the magic number is $2,000.
+You need to get all of your non-medical collections at or below this number.
 If it's now above that number, here's what I would suggest:

 Once your collections are cleaned up, you'll be in a better position to purchase a house.
 What's more, your credit score will start to improve.

-If you need a referral to a lender, call our office and we'll put you in touch with the right people.
+If you need a referral to a lender that can help you with an installment loan, call our office and we'll put you in touch with the right people.